Tension Board climbing: setup, benchmarks, and high-quality sessions

 App basics: filters, symmetry mode, benchmarks

-The app also empowers you to star or favorite benchmarks: these are climbs you want to master or revisit frequently.
-By marking benchmarks, you create a personalized library of targets, making it simple to focus on meaningful progression rather than accumulating random climb attempts.
+The app also empowers you to star or favorite benchmarks: climbs you want to master or revisit frequently.
+Logging your attempts and sends is essential as well, helping you avoid "junk volume".

 Session types (quality over quantity)